 Cedar Lake Cellars, Wright City, Missouri

-Hand-built stone fireplaces, heated floors, and crafted pub tables all make the Big Red Barn at Cedar Lake Cellars feel like home.
+Featured like hand-built stone fireplaces and crafted pub tables all make the Big Red Barn at Cedar Lake Cellars feel like home.
 Adding to the site's quaint allure is a magical waterfall, covered patio, and outdoor upper deck for daytime dancing and nighttime star gazing.

 The Resort at Paws Up, Greenough, Montana